Backcountry Hut Trip Packing List

 Ski Clothing List

-Dress for skiing on the flight; this saves lots of packing space.
+Dress for skiing on the flight; it saves a lot of packing space.

 Ski Gear List

-• Boots – 1 pair – Wear on the flight in/out
+• Ski Boots – 1 pair – Wear on the flight in/out

 • Poles – 1 pair of adjustable poles